skmotamarri2000/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe Game using React

 This project is a simple Tic-Tac-Toe game built using React.
-It allows two players to take turns marking spaces on a 3x3 grid until one player wins or the game ends in a draw.
+It allows two players to take turns marking spaces until one player wins or the game ends in a draw.
+The minimum size of the board is kept as 3x3.

 # Features